yunielrc/.ydf-packages/README.md

 touch ~/.ydf-packages/ubuntu-gaming-pc.pkgs
 ```

-Add packages to your `packages slelection` files, one per line,
+Add packages to your `packages selection` files, one per line,
 you can add comments using `#` at the beginning of the line.

 Save the `packages directory` on your own git repository